Brijuni Islands National Park

 Autumn

-Pleasant weather and calm atmosphere perfect for peaceful exploration.
+Pleasant weather and calm atmosphere perfect for peaceful exploration of the islands and ruins.

 How to Get There